srecon/Getting_started_with_AI/README.md

-# Getting started with AI
+# Getting started with Generative AI
-All code samples, scripts and more in-depth examples for the book [Getting started with AI](https://github.com/srecon/Getting_started_with_AI)
+All code samples, scripts and more in-depth examples for the book [Getting started with Generative AI](https://leanpub.com/quickstartwithai)

 ## Naming conventions